Wayne H. King Department of Chemical Engineering and Natural Gas Engineering

 Applications of the conservation laws of energy to the solution of chemical engineering problems.
 Prerequisite: CHEN 2371.

-CHEN 3305 Intro to ChE for Non-Majors 3 SCH (3-0)
+CHEN 3305 Introduction to Chemical Engineering for Non-Chemical Engineering Majors 3 SCH (3-0)

 A comprehensive introduction to the basic principles and technologies used by chemical engineers in industry today.
 Includes an introduction to basic quantitative principles in the fundamental chemical engineering topics of mass and energy balances, fluid and heat transport, and thermodynamics.
 Credit for this course is not allowed if the student has declared chemical engineering as their major.
 This course is required for non-majors pursuing the Chemical Process Industries certificate.
 Pre-requisites: CHEM 1312.
 MATH 2414, and PHYS 2326.